joel-heath/AdventOfCode2024/README.md

 🔵 A one-liner that uses my weird Extension Methods and is probably pretty unreadable, hopefully comes with a normal solution as well. \
 🟢 A couple variable initialisations, perhaps a function, and a one-liner return. \
 🟡 Short, succinct code. \
-🟠 Average solution with some code unreduced. \
+🟠 An average, mostly imperative solution. \
-🔴 A disgusting, verbose, inefficient, revolting imperative solution. \
+🔴 An inefficient / heuristic-based solution (in my opinion heuristics are cop-outs). \
 ⚫ Unsolved (probably because the problem isn't out yet, or I forgot to push).

 | **Day** | **Verbosity** | **Notes** |